redtexts/texts/goldner_1991_bordiga_community.md

-Gorbachev, the appearance of the NICS, the China/Vietnam/Cambodia war, the collapse of the Western European CPs, the utter containment of the British Labour Party, the American Democratic Party and the German SPD by the right, the evolution of Mitterand to neo-liberalism, or the appearance of significant "anti-statist" currents even in mercantilist regimes like Mexico or India.
+Gorbachev, the appearance of the NICS, the China/Vietnam/Cambodia war, the collapse of the Western European CPs, the utter containment of the British Labour Party, the American Democratic Party and the German SPD by the right, the evolution of Mitterrand to neo-liberalism, or the appearance of significant "anti-statist" currents even in mercantilist regimes like Mexico or India.
 One might well add to this list a workers' movement in Poland with a heavy dose of clericalist nationalism and the